chengscott/np2018_project2_demo_sample/README.md

 ### Server

 - server.sh
   - Usage.sh: `./server.sh <server_path> <port>`
   - server.sh does the following:
     1. Contruct the working directory (work_template and work_dir)
     2. Compile the commands (noop, removetag...) and place them into bin/ inside the working directory
     3. Copy cat and ls into bin/ inside the working directory
     4. Run the your server inside work_dir

-- demo.sh:

-  - Usage: `./demo.sh <server ip> <port>`
-  - demo.sh does the following:
-    1. Test all testcases using delayclient
-    2. Use diff to compare the files inside output/ and answer/
-    3. Show the result of demo

 - zombie.sh:
   - Check if your server left any zombie processes in the system